Jacopo-DM/FACT-2022/README.md

 pip install -r requirements.txt
 ```

 This project uses 2 datasets, ImageNet and CUB-200.
-In the ```.ipynb``` file there are instructions on how to download them.
+In the ```results.ipynb``` file there are instructions on how to download them.
 ## Training
 NOTE: Training a model can take up to several hours.
 ### Imagenet